ki-ki13/infiniti/README.md

 Authentication:
 - Username and password are required for API access
-- Use the same credentials as provided for the quiz API
+- Using the same credentials as provided for the quiz API

 ## System Flow